モロッコ

 • Breakfast

-• Marrakech sightseeing Marrakech, known as the "Red City", is famous for its red sandstone walls and buildings and was once an important trading hub for tribes of the Atlas Mountains.
-It remains one of the former imperial cities where you can still feel its liveliness and history.
+• Marrakech sightseeing Marrakech, known as the "Red City", is famous for its red sandstone walls and buildings, and once thrived as an important trading center for tribes of the Atlas Mountains.
+It remains one of the former royal capitals where you can still feel its vibrancy and history.

-In the evening, Jemaa el-Fnaa, one of the liveliest squares in Africa, comes alive.
-Musicians, performers, snake charmers, games, and food stalls provide every kind of entertainment.
+In the evening the Jamaa el-Fna, one of the busiest squares in Africa, comes alive.
+Musicians, performers, snake charmers, games, and food stalls provide all kinds of entertainment.

 Koutoubia Mosque and gardens

-Non-Muslims cannot enter the mosque, but its 12th-century foundations and the 77-meter-high minaret are worth seeing.
-The adjacent gardens offer fountains and ponds to enjoy.
+Although non-Muslims cannot enter the mosque, its 12th-century foundations and 77-meter-high minaret are worth seeing.
+The adjacent gardens feature fountains and ponds.

 Souks (markets)

-Visit Souk el-Attarine, Souk Chouari, and Souk Smata where spices, woodcrafts, and traditional Moroccan slippers called babouche are sold.
-At the dyers' souk (Souk des Teinturiers), you can see fabrics and threads dyed using traditional methods.
+Visit Souk el-Attarine, Souk Chouari, and Souk Smata, where spices, woodwork, and traditional Moroccan slippers "babouches" are sold.
+At the Tanneries (Souk des Tanneurs) you can watch traditional dyeing of cloth and yarn.

 Ben Youssef Madrasa (Quranic school)

-Enjoy an excellent example of 16th-century Moroccan Islamic architecture.
-Take time to admire the carved cedar ceilings, intricate plasterwork, and the details of the zellij (tilework).
+Enjoy a superb example of 16th-century Moroccan Islamic architecture.
+Take time to admire the carved cedar ceilings, intricate plasterwork, and the details of zellij (tile decoration).
 [English Guide]

 • Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574